qm-org/qualitymuncher/README.md

 # Current New Features

  - TUI by default
+ - splash text
+ - big improvements to debug logs

 # Planned

- - centering all TUI elements
- - a more universal layout
+ - more debug log improvements

 # Bugs